Skip to content

 It doesn’t matter if everybody else is doing it.

-Currently, CC specifies six separate types of licenses.
+CC had specified six separate types of licenses.
 So be sure to click and read the specifics!
+They are changing, though, and this blog post could use some updating.

 Takeaways: What Does Creative Commons Mean to Us Writers?